MicrosoftDocs/sdk-api/sdk-api-src/content/objidlbase/ne-objidlbase-tagglobalopt_unmarshaling_policy_values.md

 ### -field COMGLB_UNMARSHALING_POLICY_NORMAL

-Unmarshaling behavior is the same as versions before than Windows 8. <b>EOAC_NO_CUSTOM_MARSHAL</b> restrictions apply if this flag is set in <a href="https://msdn.microsoft.com/e0933741-6b75-4ce1-aa63-6240e4a7130f">CoInitializeSecurity</a>.
+Unmarshaling behavior is the same as versions older than Windows 8. <b>EOAC_NO_CUSTOM_MARSHAL</b> restrictions apply if this flag is set in <a href="https://msdn.microsoft.com/e0933741-6b75-4ce1-aa63-6240e4a7130f">CoInitializeSecurity</a>.
 Otherwise, there are no restrictions.
 This is the default for processes that aren't in the app container.

 ### -field COMGLB_UNMARSHALING_POLICY_STRONG